dsc-courses/dsc106-2025-wi/labs/lab02/index.md

 - We want to declare that each `<article>` should span 3 rows without having to specify the starting row.
   We can do that by using `grid-row: span 3;`.
 - You will likely want to set `margin: 0` on the `<h2>` to avoid excessive spacing.
+- You may want to set `gap: 1em` to space out the `<article>` elements nicely.
+You are free to play with this parameter a little more, see its effects [here](https://developer.mozilla.org/en-US/docs/Web/CSS/gap).

 ### Step 4.4: Finishing touches